Victorian Railways X class (diesel): Pacific National era

-X37, initially bought by SRHC for preservation, was sold onto Watco Australia in mid-2025 and sent off for reactivation.
+X37, initially bought by SRHC for preservation, was sold to Watco Australia in mid-2025 and sent off for reactivation.
 This now means that there are no more preserved second-series X-class locomotives.
+In July 2026, it was repainted into Watco colours and in August, it was transferred to Kwinana for final fit-outs for a re-entry to service.